marcmerlin/SmartMatrix_GFX/README.md

 FastLED is not a 2D API per se, but used along with https://github.com/marcmerlin/FastLED_NeoMatrix you can get GFX API support while adding FastLED primitives like nscale and fade.
-SmartMatrix_GFX adds support for both GFX and FastLED API support to the SmartMatrix backend.
+SmartMatrix::GFX adds support for both GFX and FastLED API support to the SmartMatrix backend.

 If you will ever only use SmartMatrix, you should use its superior API.
 If you'd like to be compatible with other backends, including better FastLED supported matrices (Neopixels and better